viasky657/Arc-AGI-2/Empathy_benchmark/Empathy.md

    ## Research Phase

-      I came across a research paper that described what parts of the human brain had the most research done on it in order to transfer those abilities to an AI model.
+      I came across a research paper that described what parts of the human brain had the most research done on it in order to transfer those abilities to an AI model  [11].
 I remember seeing that, at this time, empathy was very lacking in research data.
 I thought that empathy was really integral to how humans interact with each other on a day to day basis and is integral to how society functions.
 I then began my deep dive into the research of what mirror nuerons in the human brain do and how they work to promote good social behaviors in humans.

       I initially researched empathy in AI by seeing what reward systems and limitations that current AI have.
 [4][2] There is also a study when the models were given an opporuntity to end a researcher's life and most of the more intelligent models choes to do this about 90% of the time